Bridgend, Perth and Kinross

-Bridgend is a residential area of Perth, Scotland, approximately 0.25 mi east of the city centre, on the eastern banks of the River Tay.
+Bridgend is a village near Perth, Scotland, approximately 0.25 mi east of the city centre, on the eastern banks of the River Tay.
 It is in Kinnoull parish.
 A settlement has existed here since at least the 16th century.

 The main access roads to Bridgend from the centre of Perth are West Bridge Street (the A85, which crosses Perth Bridge) and South Street (which crosses Queen's Bridge).

 Due to its location at the bottom of a hill rising to the east, the junction of Main Street and Gowrie Street (known as Bridgend Cross) has become prone to flooding.
 Torrential rains in July 2011 damaged homes and business after rivers of water flowed down Lochie Brae and Bowerswell Road.
 After a similar occurrence in September 2015, discussions began about installing flood defences.

 Listed buildings

 The following buildings in Bridgend are listed structures: